 We have established three committees under the board of directors: the audit committee, the compensation committee and the nominating and corporate governance committee.
 We have adopted a charter for each of the three committees.
+The committee charters are available on our website at http://investor.neworiental.org.
 Each committee's members and functions are described below.

 Audit Committee.
-Our audit committee consists of Mr. Robin Yanhong Li, Mr. Denny Lee and Dr. John Zhuang Yang.
+Our audit committee consists of Mr. Denny Lee, Mr. Robin Yanhong Li and Dr. John Zhuang Yang.
 Mr. Lee is the chairman of our audit committee.
 All of the members of our audit committee satisfy the "independence" requirements of Section 303A of the NYSE Listed Company Manual and Rule 10A-3 under the Securities Exchange Act of 1934, as amended.
-The audit committee oversees our accounting and financial reporting processes and the audits of the financial statements of our company.
+Our board of directors has determined that Mr. Denny Lee's simultaneous service on the audit committee of three other public companies would not impair his ability to effectively serve on our audit committee.
 The audit committee is responsible for, among other things:

-selecting the independent registered public accounting firm and pre-approving all auditing and non-auditing services permitted to be performed by the independent registered public accounting firm;

-- · reviewing with the independent registered public accounting firm any audit problems or difficulties and management's response; - reviewing and approving all proposed related party transactions, as defined in Item 404 of Regulation S-K under the Securities Act; - discussing the annual audited financial statements with management and the independent registered public accounting firm; - · reviewing major issues as to the adequacy of our internal controls and any special audit steps adopted in light of material control deficiencies; and - · meeting separately and periodically with management and the independent registered public accounting firm.
+- selecting the independent registered public accounting firm and pre-approving all auditing and non-auditing services permitted to be performed by the independent registered public accounting firm; - reviewing with the independent registered public accounting firm any audit problems or difficulties and management's response; - reviewing and approving all proposed related party transactions, as defined in Item 404 of Regulation S-K under the Securities Act; - discussing the annual audited financial statements with management and the independent registered public accounting firm; - reviewing major issues as to the adequacy of our internal controls and any special audit steps adopted in light of material control deficiencies; and - meeting separately and periodically with management and the independent registered public accounting firm.